scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Behavior of Actors in the Lookup Process

-As described above, the source endpoint resolves paths with a sequence of segment requests to the Control Service of the source AS.
+The source endpoint resolves paths with a sequence of segment requests to the Control Service of the source AS.
 The Control Service in the source AS either answers directly or forwards these requests to the responsible Control Services of core ASes.
 In SCION, the instances that handle these segment requests at the Control Services are called *source AS segment-request handler* and *core AS segment-request handler*, respectively.

 This section specifies the behavior of the segment request handlers in the lookup process.